Frequently Asked Questions

 Affiliated Programs have a slightly different enrollment, payment and credit structure than an a Semester or Summer Exchange Program.

-We currently offer one Semester Affiliated Program in partnership with Corvinus University in Budapest, Hungary and one Summer Affiliated Program in partnership with London School of Economics in London, England.
+We currently offer three Semester Affiliated Programs - IES London, IES Barcelona, and Corvinus University in Budapest, Hungary.
+We also offer one Summer Affiliated Program in partnership with London School of Economics in London, England.

 What is a summer exchange program?